From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Tiered Record Logs

-Performing user \texttt{Reads} involves more steps.
-We first issue a \texttt{Read} op in the hot log, since the hot log contains the most recent records.
-If a record is found there, we promptly return it to the user.
-If a tombstone record is found, we instead return \texttt{NOT\_FOUND}.
-If no record is found in the hot log, then we issue a \texttt{Read} to the cold log.
+\bsubsection{Read.} We first issue a \texttt{Read} op in the hot log (i.e., most recent records).
+If a record is found there, we return it to the user.
+If a tombstone record is found, we return \texttt{NOT\_FOUND}.
+If no record is found in the hot log, we then issue a \texttt{Read} to the cold log.
 As before, we either return a valid record, or \texttt{NOT\_FOUND}.

-The above algorithm provides correct results on most cases.
-However, under concurrent cold-cold compaction, it is possible for a \texttt{Read} to return \texttt{NOT\_FOUND} even if a record exists.
-We discuss this anomaly and provide a solution, separately in Section~\ref{sec:false-absense-anomaly}.
-Later in the paper, we also describe how \texttt{Reads} are modified, in the presence of a read-cache (Section~\ref{sec:read-cache-ops}).
+The above algorithm provides correct results in most cases.
+Yet, under concurrent cold-cold compaction, a \texttt{Read} might return \texttt{NOT\_FOUND} even if a record exists.
+We discuss this anomaly in Section~\ref{sec:false-absense-anomaly}.
+We later explain how \texttt{Reads} are modified when using a read-cache (Section~\ref{sec:read-cache}).